Xi pledges to help Nepal improve connectivity - ExBulletin

 As next year marks the 70th anniversary of the establishment of diplomatic ties, Xi said China attaches great importance to its ties with Nepal in its neighborhood diplomacy and will work with the Asian country of the South to further advance the Sino-Nepalese strategic partnership. of cooperation, characterized by eternal friendship for development and prosperity.

-China supports Nepal's declaration that 2025 is the “Year of Nepal Visiting China” and also welcomes Nepalese friends to visit China for business, tourism and study, Xi added.
+China supports Nepal's declaration that 2025 will be the “Year of Nepal Visiting China” and also welcomes Nepalese friends to visit China for business, tourism and study, Xi added.

 Oli said that as a friend of China, Nepal feels proud and inspired by China's tremendous development achievements and hopes to learn from China how to achieve its own development and prosperity.